-To cost-effectively ensure that you are complying with data privacy laws like GDPR and CPRA, business owners will have to manage and track consumers’ requests to opt out, review, access, delete and obtain their data.
-Are you ready for 2023 consumer data privacy laws?
+To ensure that you are complying with data privacy laws like GDPR and CPRA, business owners have to manage and track consumers’ requests to opt out, review, access, delete and obtain their data.
+Are you ready for these new consumer data privacy laws?

 Consumers worldwide are increasingly concerned about how, where, and when their personal data is used, stored, and shared.
 When it comes to trusting organizations with their personal data, data transparency is a top priority for consumers.
 They look to the government to pass laws that protect their data.
 Consumers are increasingly protecting their data by exercising their privacy rights and switching to providers they trust.

-In the U.S., three significant privacy laws are set to come into effect in 2023–the California Privacy Rights Act, the Colorado Privacy Act, and the Virginia Consumer Data Protection Act.
+In the U.S., three significant privacy laws come into effect in 2023 – the California Privacy Rights Act, the Colorado Privacy Act, and the Virginia Consumer Data Protection Act.
 Additional laws, both in the U.S. and abroad, are expected as governments look to extend protections for individual freedoms.
 If you need to build or update your privacy program for 2023, now is the time.

 An effective data privacy program incorporates policies, procedures, and programs that protect companies and their customers’ and employees’ information.
 By addressing the requirements, a business can:

-By understanding the five tenets of privacy protection, small- to medium-sized companies (SMBs) can launch and guide programs that increase compliance and decrease risk.
+By understanding the five tenets of privacy protection, businesses can launch and guide programs that increase compliance and decrease risk.
 These tenets include:

 To cost-effectively ensure that you are complying with data privacy laws like GDPR and CPRA, you will have to manage and track consumers’ requests to opt-out, review, access, delete and obtain their data.